dbt-labs/docs.getdbt.com/website/docs/learn/3-build-your-first-models.md

 <Lightbox src="/img/first-model-dbt-cloud.png" title="A successful run with dbt Cloud" />

-If you switch back to the BigQuery console you'll be able to `select` from this model.
+If you switch back to the Snowflake console you'll be able to `select` from this model.

 ### dbt CLI